-Objectives Controls r e To protect the scenic quality of the natural landscape and built environment, particularly as viewed C1 Development as viewed from Sydney Harbour follows the natural topography and maintains or enhances vegetation cover. from Sydney Harbour.
+Objectives Controls 01 To protect the scenic quality of the natural landscape and built environment, particularly as viewed from Sydney Harbour.
+C1 Development as viewed from Sydney Harbour follows the natural topography and maintains or enhances vegetation cover.
 C2 Roofs are below the tree canopy and maintain the prominence of the treed skyline.
 C3 Development as viewed from Sydney Harbour, is designed and constructed to blend with the natural landscape setting and the existing built environment through the use of materials, colours, wall articulation, building form and landscaping.
 Glass elevations and excessive use of windows resulting in reflectivity and glare are avoided.
 C4 Pergolas, boatsheds, other outbuildings and structures are designed and constructed to complement the overall appearance of the development.
 Such structures are no more than one storey in height.
 C5 Swimming pools and spa pools are not elevated more than 1.2m above ground level and complement the character of the harbour and foreshore.
-C6 Swimming pool and spa pool walls are suitably treated to complement the natural foreshore, and where visible, are sandstone clad and
+C6 Swimming pool and spa pool walls are suitably treated to complement the natural foreshore,